ansible-collections/community.docker/README.md

 ## Tested with Ansible

-Tested with the current Ansible 2.9, ansible-base 2.10, ansible-core 2.11, ansible-core 2.12 and ansible-core 2.13 releases and the current development version of ansible-core.
+Tested with the current Ansible 2.9, ansible-base 2.10, ansible-core 2.11, ansible-core 2.12, ansible-core 2.13, and ansible-core 2.14 releases.
 Ansible versions before 2.9.10 are not supported.

 Please note that support for Ansible 2.9 and ansible-base 2.10 has been deprecated and will be dropped from community.docker 3.0.0 on.